MyEtherWallet for ETH and ETC review

 - Check the site.
 For security reasons, it’s important to be sure that you’re using the secure “https://” protocol rather than “http”.
 Because MEW users have been targeted by phishing attacks, ensure that the site you’re visiting displays the green “MYETHERWALLET LLC [US]” certificate in the URL bar.

 - Create a new wallet.
-Once you have confirmed that you are visiting the correct site, you should be greeted with a form titled “Create a New Wallet”.
+Once you’ve confirmed that you are visiting the correct site, you should be greeted with a form titled “Create a New Wallet”.
 You can also choose “New Wallet” from the main menu to access this area.

 - Choose a password.
 Enter a password of your choice into the field.
 You’ll need to hold on to this password, so take care to store it somewhere safe for future reference.